killopper2233/QuestbookDE/README.md

-# About Questbook Window Manager (QWM)
+# What is Questbook Desktop Environment
-QuestbookWM is a web-based linux Window Manager.
-It looks like Windows 8 (and ChromeOS), but has some components that ChromiumOS / Google ChromeOS has to offer.
+Questbook(DE) is a linux webkit based desktop environment.
+It looks like Windows 8 and ChromeOS, but functions like ChromiumoS.

-## Electron based!
-Express.JS is no longer utilized, Electron and X11 will now be the middleman for this Window Manager to function.
-Also webkit rendering too!

 ### Screenshots: